kanchihari/interior-design/README.md

 * Media
     - The image used for header are taken from [pexels]()
-    - The images used for catalog and singup form are taken from[unsplash.com](https://unsplash.com/)
+    - The images used for catalog and singup form are taken from [unsplash.com](https://unsplash.com/)

 [def]: https://unsplash.com/